6 September to 1 October 2021

 Early Opera Company return to St John’s Smith Square this September with their brilliant concert performance of Purcell’s three-act baroque opera Dido and Aeneas.

-The Market Building is alive again with the sound of music and amazing street performers have returned.
-Go along and enjoy the show.
+The Market Building is alive with the sound of music and amazing street performers, so go along and enjoy the show.

 Nothing beats the thrill of live dance.
 Experience world-class productions in the world's No.1 venue dedicated to the very best of Ballet.